Decluttering | Family Keepsakes | Kitchens & Pantries

 in a vase.

-Is Your Mom’s China Taking Up Too Much Storage Space In Your Kitchen?
+Are Your Mom’s Dishes Taking Up Too Much Storage Space In Your Kitchen?

-What To Do With Your Grandma’s or Mom’s China
+What To Do With Your Grandma’s or Mom’s Dishes

 The stories behind the extra sets of dishes are often the same.
 They are Grandma’s or Mom’s china, or perhaps they have been gifted to us by another loved one.
 Other times, these dishes are the ones asked for on a wedding registry.
 They are flawless and untouched because they are considered to be the “good dishes”…you know… just for dinner parties.
 But then again, we don’t actually use them for dinner parties because it’s just easier to use paper plates.
 I have found that there are 3 main reasons why many of us possess multiple sets of unused dishes:

-Guilt Stops You From Letting Go of Mom’s China.
+Guilt Stops You From Letting Go of Your Mom’s Dishes.

 Maybe your inherited dishes are very pretty or maybe they’re not… either way, they came from your Grandma, whom you adored, so how could you possibly get rid of them?
 Furthermore, how can you use them every day when Grandma only used them for special occasions?
 What if they get chipped or broken?
 They may even be passed down from a great-grandmother, making them an even more special family heirloom and that much harder to let go of.
 It is easy to feel guilty about these kinds of inherited keepsakes.
 But your loved one would not want you to keep the dishes solely out of guilt.